 Now something of a tourist trap pub in the centre of the Golden Mile, the Foxhall today couldn’t be more different to the site’s original 17th century use.
 At the time of its construction, the area that would become Blackpool was a remote and desolate strip of coastline.
 This remoteness is thought to be behind the decision of Thomas Tyldesley to build his home of Fox Hall here, named after a fox that was kept chained up close to the building.

-The building was littered with secret passages and priest’s holes, offering a refuge to priests during the turbulent years that followed the English Restoration and the Church of England being restored as the national church.
+The building was littered with secret passages and priest holes.
 Tyldesley was also said to provide lodging for smugglers that operated along the Irish Sea, alongside hosting members of the aristocracy.
-Today, the original building is long gone, but the site is still said to experience frequent paranormal activity, Staff and patrons alike have reported numerous ghostly apparitions over the years, with figures resembling priests, smugglers and aristocrats all being seen.
+Today, the original building is long gone, but the site is still said to experience frequent paranormal activity.
+Staff and patrons alike have reported numerous ghostly apparitions over the years, with figures resembling priests, smugglers and aristocrats all being seen.

 Carleton Cemetery and Crematorium